freeconf/yang/yang/api/ietf-yang-library.md

 This version of this YANG module is part of RFC 7895; see the RFC itself for full legal notices.

-NOTE: This file has been modified to be compatible with c2stack&#39;s YANG parser.
-Intention is to replace this file with the original version once the c2stack parser is in compliance.
+NOTE: This file has been modified to be compatible with freeconf&#39;s YANG parser.
+Intention is to replace this file with the original version once the freeconf parser is in compliance.